DO TOPPS BASEBALL CARDS STILL COME WITH GUM

 One of the major reasons Topps stopped bundling gum was for safety and sanitation purposes.
 Medical experts determined that leaving gum exposed inside wax paper or plastic wrappers for long periods of time posed a risk of the gum becoming moldy or developing bacteria.
 There were also concerns that some children may have choked on pieces of dried out gum.
 Eliminating the gum component helped address these public health issues regarding the long-term freshness and edibility of the gum.
 Shipping and storing bundled cards and gum packages posed unique challenges in terms of keeping the gum fresh and intact inside the wrappers during long warehouse and distribution cycles.
 Removing the gum simplified the packaging, manufacturing, and logistical process.

-Read also: TOP 1990 BASEBALL CARDS
+Read also: AARON JUDGE BASEBALL CARDS FOR SALE

 Another key business factor was that baseball card collectors in the late 80s and early 90s were generally older children and adults rather than the younger demographic that originally drove the market.
 Therefore, the gum incentive was less important to this collector base.
 Also, revenues from card sales alone were sufficient without needing to bundle gum as a marketing gimmick.
 Pure collectors were primarily interested in chasing complete sets and chasing rare cards rather than the low-value pieces of gum included.
 The rise of the memorabilia market blurred the lines between cards being sold purely as collectibles versus kid-friendly confectionery items that also promoted chewing gum.
 As the baseball card niche matured, the focus shifted from casual chewing gum buyers to serious hobbyists and investors.

-Read also: WHAT CARDS TO LOOK FOR IN 2023 TOPPS BASEBALL CARDS
+Read also: TOPPS REPRINT BASEBALL CARDS

 At the same time, escalating costs associated with including sealed gum with each individual pack made it impractical and unprofitable for Topps to continue the decade’s long practice.
 Gum ingredients, packaging, logistics, and child safety regulatory factors collectively increased production expenses substantially per pack when including gum.
 For Topps, the marginal revenue generated from very low-price gum sales no longer outweighed these rising gum-related costs.
 Without the gum, profit margins were higher since card sales revenue was maximized as the sole revenue stream per pack.